ballinfrfr/termaCode/README.md

-# to run
+# to make executible

 pkg index.js or what ever version u want to use

-./index-linux or what ever OS you have
+./index-linux or ./imdex-mac or ./imdex-windows depending on what OS you have

+# to just run

 node 0.4IAL.js